 Brain and Spinal Metastatic Cancer

-Metastatic tumors are also referred to as secondary tumors because they originate as cancer from another part of the body.
+Metastatic tumors are also referred to as secondary tumors because they originate as cancer from another part of the body outside of the nervous system.
 When a tumor metastasizes, its cells travel from one part of the body to another.
 Metastasizing cells usually travel via the blood stream.

 Where do brain and spinal metastatic tumors originate?

-Tumors in the breast, lung, skin (melanoma), colon and kidney are common points of origins for metastatic brain and spinal tumors, called primary sites.
+Tumors in the breast, lung, skin (melanoma), colon and kidney are common points of origin (primary sites) for metastasis to brain to spinal cord.
 Sometimes the body successfully destroys the primary tumor but is not able to destroy the secondary tumor, in which case the primary site is unknown.